-Paper-III

-ADVERTISING
+Paper-III ADVERTISING

-Question paper will consist of 10 questions of two marks and seven questions of 10 marks each out of which candidate has to attempt any five questions.
+General Education Instructions for the Paper Setters:-

+Eight questions of equal marks (Specified in the syllabus) are to be set, two in each of the four Sections (A-D).
+Questions may be subdivided into parts (not exceeding four).
+Candidates are required to attempt five questions, selecting at least one question from each Section.
+The fifth question may be attempted from any Section.

-- Evolution and growth of advertising: Meaning and growth of advertising, Classification of advertising - Various media for advertising - Socio-economic effects of advertising: Consumer behaviour and various factors:Culture, Sub culture, Social class, Social group, Family learning, Personality, Lifestyle, Attitude - Brand management: Definition, Concept and evolution of brand management, Image and personality of corporate brand - Advertising agency: working and departments - Making advertisements: Copy writing, Layout, Media planning, Scheduling, Target market, Positioning, Reach and frequency - Advertising appeals - Laws and ethics of advertising
+Evolution and growth of advertising: Meaning and growth of advertising, Classification of advertising ,Various media for advertising

+Socio-economic effects of advertising: Consumer behaviour and various factors:Culture, Sub culture, Social class, Social group, Family learning, Personality, Lifestyle, Attitude

-Marks-30
+Brand management: Definition, Concept and evolution of brand management, Image and personality of corporate brand

+Advertising agency: working and departments

+Making advertisements: Copy writing, Layout, Media planning, Scheduling, Targetmarket, Positioning, Reach and frequency.
+Advertising appeals.
+Laws and ethics of advertising

-Instructions for the Examiners/Paper Setters: Practical will be taken on the basis of Assignments and File Work Making Print, Radio and TV Advertisements Creating Logos
+Practical will be taken on the basis of Assignments and File Work

+Making Print, Radio and TV Advertisements

+Creating Logos